slatedocs/slate/source/includes/_event_subscriptions.md

 ### Response

-Successful requests will return a json payload of that division's event subscriptions and a `200` status code.
+Successful requests will return a json payload of that division's event subscriptions as a collection and a `200` status code.
+The `subscriber` relationship refers to the division that the event subscription belongs to.
 Results in `data` are [paginated](#pagination)

 ## Creating an event subscription